merenlab/anvio/anvio/docs/artifacts/user-modules-data.md

 {{ codestart }}
 %(anvi-run-kegg-kofams)s -c CONTIGS.db \
                       --num-threads 4
 %(anvi-run-ncbi-cogs)s -c CONTIGS.db \
                     --num-threads 4
 {{ codestop }}

 Annotating PF06603.14 requires an extra step, because we first need to create a custom HMM for this enzyme.
-Luckily, there is another anvi'o program to do that:
+Luckily, there is another anvi'o program to do that.
+We give the enzyme accession to %(anvi-script-pfam-accessions-to-hmms-directory)s, and we make sure to set the output directory name to be the same as the annotation source string that we put in the module file:

 {{ codestart }}
 %(anvi-script-pfam-accessions-to-hmms-directory)s --pfam-accessions-list PF06603.14 \
                                                -O METABOLISM_HMM
 %(anvi-run-hmms)s -c CONTIGS.db \
                -H METABOLISM_HMM \
                --add-to-functions-table \
                --num-threads 4
 {{ codestop }}

 Please note that you _must_ use the `--add-to-functions-table` parameter when you use %(anvi-run-hmms)s, otherwise the annotations for PF06603.14 will not be stored in the proper database table and %(anvi-estimate-metabolism)s will not be able to find them later.